imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 before { run 'cd ~/Sites/imakewebthings.github.com' }
 {% endhighlight %}

-Anything in a `before` block is ran immediately and at the beginning of every new tab creation.
+Anything in a `before` block is executed immediately and at the beginning of every new tab creation.
 Since I may be anywhere in the file system when I run the `consular start` command, I want to make sure I go to the project directory.
 Many terminal apps also have a default setting to go to the home directory when creating new tabs rather than keep the location from the previous tab.
 There are settings to change this, but it's good to know this annoyance is out of the way regardless.

 {% highlight ruby %}
 tab :name => 'Jekyll' do